Women’s Futsal EURO preliminary round: Belgium, Slovakia through

 - Through from preliminary round so far: Belgium, Slovakia

-- Debutants Gibraltar and Bosnia & Herzegovina are among 11 sides starting in the preliminary round.
+- Debutants Gibraltar and Bosnia & Herzegovina were among 11 sides starting in the preliminary round.

 Preliminary round groups